abhisek/afl-fuzzing-workshop/README.md

 ## Lets Get Real

 We will fuzz `libgit2` as a real-life target.
-The reason for choosing this target is due to ready availability of stub code meant for fuzzing with AFL i.e. a `fuzz target`.
-For other targets, we need to re-purpose the program or write a program using interesting functions if the target is a shared library.
+The reason for choosing this target is due to ready availability of stub code meant for fuzzing with `libFuzzer` i.e. a `fuzz target`.
+This can easily be re-purposed for fuzzing with AFL.
+For other targets, we need to re-purpose the program or write a new program using interesting functions if the target is a shared library.

 [https://github.com/libgit2/libgit2](https://github.com/libgit2/libgit2)